 My trip taught me two things.
 First, I needed to massively expand my passive vocabulary to many thousands (as opposed to hundreds) of Chinese words if I wanted to stand a chance of comfortably understanding native speech.
 Second, I needed to change my learning method.
 Up until this point I had largely relied on exposure to canned textbook words and phrases in an attempt to master Chinese.
 Clearly this wasn’t enough.

-After returning from Taiwan I abandoned my textbooks and began immersing in large amounts of reading and listening content, starting with simpler graded readers before working my way up to content intended for native speakers.
+After returning from Taiwan I abandoned my textbooks and began immersing in large amounts of reading and listening content, starting with simpler graded readers before using LingQ to work my way up to content intended for native speakers.
 I have written about this process in detail elsewhere.
 Two years on I can now understand thousands of Chinese words and hold long conversations in Mandarin with native speakers.
 My friends and I understand each other without any difficulty.
 If I were to go back to the tea hostel I am confident the lady would not have to resort to a translation machine in order to communicate with me.

 So to answer the question: Can you speak a foreign language with only 400 words?
 Well, you can try but don’t expect to get very far.
 Any beginners reading this should avoid learning it the hard way.